scifir/scifir-units/TO-DO.md

 // TODO: verify the titles of sections of tests of units, meca_number and special_units
 // TODO: test of unit basic classes

-// DOCUMENTATION (18)
+// DOCUMENTATION (25)
 // TODO: document the coordinates for the universe, publish that too as an standard inside scifir
 // TODO: document example of use cases (laboratory machines,medical devices,robotics)
 // TODO: document how to create scientific inventions in the library, how to create laboratory machines and how to create medical devices
 // TODO: document how to use the library for robots
 // TODO: check what to do with the libraries of ISOs and document them inside the README.md file.
 If there isn't a library of ISOs, decide if to create one
-// TODO: add the names of arguments to all headers in order to be documented inside Doxygen
 // TODO: reference books related to the physics, chemistry, biology or math implemented
 // TODO: explain the custom dimensions in the file README.md
 // TODO: display as plain text the <T> inside the md file
 // TODO: configure the use of dox files
 // TODO: add the file Doxyfile.in to the master branch
+// TODO: document the special initialization of mass and mole with percentage
+// TODO: document the demonstration of why a number or a scalar unit divided by a vector should give a vector, explaining that it's the reverse as the multiplication

 // TODO: document the use of the custom_display "sci"
 // TODO: think on the different cases of use of coordinates and document them, including the use of an origin